TeodorescuIoan/proving-quantum-theorems-in-coq/README.md

 opam install coq.8.18.0 coq-quantumlib
 ```

-To build the project navigate the the root folder and run:
+To build the project navigate to the root folder and run:

 ```shell
 make